Discover Frequently Asked Questions from Our Support

-Taxpayers living abroad receive an automatic extension until June 15, 2024 to send in their 2023 income tax returns.
-This due date can be extended to October 15, 2024 if a request form is filed.
-Finally, it’s possible to send a letter to the IRS asking for a second and final extension to December 16, 2024.
+Taxpayers living abroad receive an automatic extension until June 15, 2026 to send in their 2025 income tax returns.
+This due date can be extended to October 15, 2026 if a request form is filed by June 15.
+Finally, it's possible to send a letter to the IRS asking for a second and final extension by October 15, 2026 to extend until December 15, 2026.

-However, if tax is due it must be paid by April 15, 2024 in order to avoid interest charges.
+However, if tax is due it must be paid by April 15, 2026 in order to avoid interest charges.
+Unpaid tax-year 2025 balances will begin accruing interest, currently at the rate of 7% per year, compounded daily, after April 15, 2026.
 You may make a prepayment by April 15th and only file your tax return by the extended due date.

-The Report of Foreign Bank and Financial Accounts (FBAR) must be electronically filed by October 15, 2024.
-There can be severe penalties for late filing of the FBAR so it’s very important that it be filed on time.
+The Report of Foreign Bank and Financial Accounts (FBAR) must be electronically filed by October 15, 2026 — no extension request is needed.
+There can be severe penalties for late filing of the FBAR so it's very important that it be filed on time.

 The IRS has become much stricter about when and how tax returns must be sent from abroad to be considered as timely filed.